jcj7292/Multicriteria-Catalyst-Discovery-Using-Automated-Feature-Extraction-Bayesian-Optimization/README.md

 The output is the initial samples and samples selected by BO.
 The results are plotted on the volcano scaling relationship for activity.

-# Citation

-For usage of the package and associated manuscript, please cite according to the enclosed [citation.bib](./citation.bib).